SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Discussion

 Instead, the detonation of a He shell on an O/Ne WD has been suggested as a potential \carts{} progenitor \citep{Shen2019}.
 Indeed, the inferred progenitor WD mass of $M \gtrapprox 0.6M_{\rm{\odot}}$ (as implied from the fitted ejecta mass) could be consistent with a WD with an O/Ne composition, the canonical composition for WDs with mass $M\geq 1 M_{\rm{\odot}}$\citep{Wu2022}.
 However, our modeling of abundances (Figure~\ref{fig:abundance}), which cannot distinguish between O and Ne, does not strongly constrain this possibility.

 In all, the SN~2022oqm's inconsistencies with the typical model of \carts{} (e.g., peak magnitude) and with the proposed progenitor systems of \carts{} (e.g., ejecta mass and abundances) strongly point to a gap in the theoretical understanding of \carts{}.
-Whether a \cart can result from a WD with mass $\gtrapprox 0.6\mathrm{M_\sun}$ is an open question which requires new detailed simulations.
+Whether a \cart can result from a WD with mass $\gtrapprox 0.6\mathrm{M_\sun}$ is an open question which requires dedicated theoretical study.